Shimizu-Technology/shimizu-order-suite/docs/sms_notification_system.md

 # SMS Notification System

-This document describes the SMS notification system used in the Hafaloha application, including configuration, usage, and troubleshooting.
+This document describes the SMS notification system used in the Shimizu Order Suite application, including configuration, usage, and troubleshooting.

 ## Overview